mattpitkin/lancstro/README.md

 ## What is a Python package

-In general, when talking about a [Python package](https://docs.python.org/3/tutorial/modules.html#packages) it means an set of Python modules and/or scripts and/or data, that are installable under a common namespace (the package's name).
+In general, when talking about a [Python package](https://docs.python.org/3/tutorial/modules.html#packages) it means a set of Python modules and/or scripts and/or data, that are installable under a common namespace (the package's name).
 A package might also be referred to as a library.
 This is different from a collection of individual Python files that you have in a folder, which will not be under a common namespace and are only